lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 TODO: Bluetooth Time Sync, Rust Watch Faces and LVGL were developed and tested with Remote PineTime

+Custom Cloud pic

+Everybody wants a Daily Driver
+But do you know what's inside the Daily Driver?
+Consumer vs Prosumer

+Share lessons learnt
+Understand before we copy

+Sustainable

+Build issues getting in the way of education

+Proper test harness with logs
+simulator and remote testing

 Watch Apps

 Not as mature as other firmware, needs more work